General Municipal Election Information

 To be eligible to run for City Council, you must be a registered voter of Arroyo Grande at the time nomination papers are issued.
 Registered voters in Arroyo Grande must be U.S. citizens, residents of Arroyo Grande, 18 years of age on or before the date of the election, and not in prison or on parole for a felony conviction.

-For information on the upcoming election, please see General Municipal Election: November 3, 2020.
+For information on the current election, please see General Municipal Election: November 8, 2022.

 You may register to vote in California if: